Perineal Massage Overview

 Who should try perineal massage in pregnancy?

 Pregnant women who are at least 35 weeks along should try perineal massage.
 First-time moms, in particular, may benefit from the massage.
+But you should talk to your healthcare professional, just to be sure.

 How is perineal massage done?